Medicare Reform Medicare Benefits Schedule Review

 - Medicare Benefits Schedule (MBS) 5,500 items to reflect contemporary best clinical practice;

-- Investigate options to provide: better care for people with complex and chronic illness; innovative care and funding models; better recognition and treatment of mental health conditions; and greater connection between primary health care and hospital care;
+- Investigate options to provide: better care for people with complex and chronic illness; innovative care and funding models; better recognition and treatment of mental health conditions; and greater connection between primary health care and hospital care; and

 - Medicare compliance rules and benchmarks.